taqtiqa-mark/jlenv-vars/README.md

-# jlenv-vars: Print environment variables for current working directory.
+# jlenv-vars: Print environment variables for current working directory

 This is a plugin for [jlenv](https://github.com/jlenv/jlenv) that lets you print global and project-specific environment variables